 Midwest City continues to grow, while paying homage to deep roots.
 Look for the Ponies on Parade, a series of artistic statues spread throughout Midwest City.
 These colorfully-painted replicas of Atkinson’s Shetland ponies each tell part of Midwest City’s unique story.

 Midwest City serves as the economic trade center for eastern Oklahoma County and is conveniently close to metropolitan area amenities.
 The city is alive with tourism, special events and substantial economic growth.
-It is a thriving community with a warm and friendly atmosphere and a ‘family first’ quality of life, and 75 years of riveting history!
+It is a thriving community with a warm and friendly atmosphere and a ‘family first’ quality of life, and more than 80 years of riveting history!